luci/luci-go/gce/appengine/backend/README.md

 createVM receives a single VM to create.
 It creates the VM if it doesn't exist.

-### drainVM

-drainVM receives a single VM to [drain](#drain).
-It checks if the referenced Config no longer exists or no longer references the given VM, and attempts to record the VM as drained if so, but doesn't fail if the VM has already been deleted.

 ### createInstance

 createInstance receives a single VM to create an instance for and attempts to